Zynh0722/Zynh0722.github.io/src/pages/blog/setting-up-this-site.md

 ---
 layout: ../../layouts/BlogPost.astro
-title:  "Setting up this blog!"
+title:  "Setting up this blog!
+[Outdated]"
 pubDate:   Feb 28 2022
 categories: [blog, jekyll]
 author: Zynh Ludwig
 ---

+## Astro redesign

+This page was initially made with github pages' jekyll integration.\
+\
+Overall however I wasn't super happy with this, hopefully I'll have an updated version for this site later!

 ## The Sauce